A-4S/pipe-fp/README.md

 Pipe fp is a tool to compose code in a simple, clear, and concise manner.

 ## Features
-- Composable pipelines; build it
+- Composable pipelines; build it.
-- Lazy evaluation; call any time later
+- Lazy evaluation; call any time later.
-- lambda functions with type hinting via generics!
+- Lambda functions with type hinting via generics! ✨

 ## Example
 ### Without Generics